tneigerux/svg-example/src/site/index.md

   </pre>

-All the SVG assets have been added below as content images.
-These are all served from a single file (and its single corresponding HTTP request)
+Some of the SVG assets have been added below as content images.
+These are all served from a single file (and its single corresponding HTTP request).